for Veterans and the Public

 Each group attacks HIV in its own way and helps your body fight the infection.
 Most of these drugs come as tablets or capsules.
 Several of these drugs may be combined into one tablet to make it easier to take your medications.
 These are known as fixed-dose combinations.

-The following is a short description of how each group of drugs works and the names of the drugs.
+The following is a short description of how each group of drugs works and the names of the individual drugs.